syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 {% endhighlight %}

-> Note: When you use Title for GridSummaryRow; you need to concentrate on name of GridSummaryColumn.
+N> When you use Title for GridSummaryRow; you need to concentrate on name of GridSummaryColumn.
 The name that you used in GridSummaryColumn and Title should match.

 ### How To